-We describe demographic, clinical, and behavioral/social participant characteristics at the time of the first available sample.
-The CD4 cell nadir was defined as the CD4 cell count recorded at ART initiation (ie, the last measurement before ART initiation or the first measurement maximally 6 months after ART initiation).
-Public transport use refers to the past week; attending public gatherings of >5 people refers to the past 2 weeks.
-We report frequencies and percentages for categorical variables, and medians and interquartile ranges for continuous variables.
-Throughout analyses, we adjusted for 2 sets of variables: either age, sex, and BMI or for additional demographic, clinical, and behavioral/social variables (see Supplement 1.1).
+We describe demographic, clinical, and behavioural/social participant characteristics at the time of the first available sample.
+CD4 cell nadir was defined as the CD4 cell count recorded at ART initiation (i.e. the last measurement before ART initiation or the first measurement maximally six months after ART initiation).
+Public transport use refers to the past week; attending public gatherings of more than five people refers to the past two weeks.
+We report frequencies and percentages for categorical variables, and medians and interquartile ranges (IQRs) for continuous variables.

+Throughout analyses, we adjusted for two sets of variables: age, sex, and BMI; or additionally for demographic, clinical, and behavioural/social variables (see Supplement 1.1).